Student Responsibilities Associated with Academic Accommodations

 Students Authorized for Testing Accommodations

-- Confirm any testing accommodations with your professors one week prior to each exam to allow them time to make the necessary logistical arrangements.
+- Confirm any testing accommodations with your professors in advance of each exam to allow them time to make the necessary logistical arrangements.

 - Report on time for scheduled exams.